 When comparing Facilethings vs Priority Matrix, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 32nd while Priority Matrix is ranked 41st.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 25th while Priority Matrix is ranked 42nd.

 Ranked in these QuestionsQuestion Ranking